osano/cookieconsent/README.md

 * **container:** *(string: CSS selector)* - default: null

-    The element you want the cookie consent notification to be appended to.
-If null, the cookie consent plugin is appended to the body.
+    The element you want the Cookie Consent notification to be appended to.
+If null, the Cookie Consent plugin is appended to the body.

     *Note: the majority of our built in themes are designed around the plugin being a child of the body.*